protobuf) is a schema definition language with an efficient binary format and native language support for lots of languages, including Go.

 Go

-or CheckValid
+IsValid or CheckValid methods.

 Common data operations

 Datapoints are contained in a standard Go slice so all the usual slice operations and slice functions can be used.
-The usual pattern to iterate over data in Go is by using afor
+The usual pattern to iterate over data in Go is by using afor loop.

 Go